Darthwimp/surprise_app/README.md

     3. The splash pages doesn't show up instantly, it has a black screen for like a few miliseconds before it loads up.
     4. After pressing the home button and going back to the homepage, the song keeps playing.

-# App_size: 96 megabytes

-    <h2> All the assets used, have been taken from the internet and none of them were created by me.
-The following are the links:- </h2>
-    link for the surprise logo image: https://www.fbcironton.org/hp_wordpress/wp-content/uploads/2019/12/085188115_prevstill.jpeg link for the song used in the app: https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley link for the gif used in the app: https://media.tenor.com/v50sh2He1AAAAAAi/rickroll-rick.gif
+    All the assets used, have been taken from the internet and none of them were created by me.
+The following are the links:- link for the surprise logo image: https://www.fbcironton.org/hp_wordpress/wp-content/uploads/2019/12/085188115_prevstill.jpeg link for the song used in the app: https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley link for the gif used in the app: https://media.tenor.com/v50sh2He1AAAAAAi/rickroll-rick.gif